-Proud Sponsors of Blenheim International Horse Trials 2015
+Proud to be suppliers to Blenheim International Horse Trials 2017

 The Caviera group has been established by A.N.Walker & Son due to the demand for our Straw and Hay over the years and the constant requests from our customers to produce bedding for their animals.
 We have built a business based on high moral standards as we take pride in providing only the best Straw and Hay from good farming methods which shows in our products today.